Options to refinance your HELOC

 - Refinancing a HELOC and first mortgage together yields the lowest rates, but standard closing costs apply.

 The start of a home equity line of credit (HELOC) payback period can catch borrowers off guard.
 After several years of low payments, a sudden spike in monthly dues can become a financial burden.
-If your HELOC draw period has come to an end and you’re starting to struggle, you have several options for how to proceed.
+If your HELOC draw period has come to an end and you’re starting to struggle, you have several options for how to proceed, including refinance through a HELOC lender.

 A HELOC is a revolving line of credit secured by the equity you have in your home.
 There are two phases.
 The first is a five- to 10-year draw period, where you are able to draw money from the credit line and required to pay the interest only.
 HELOCs typically have variable interest rates, so payments can change periodically.
 Once the draw period comes to a close, the borrower is expected to begin repaying the principal plus interest.
 This payback period is the second phase of the loan and is typically a term of 10 to 20 years.